Protect Your Investment: Prosthetic Care Essentials

 - Dry completely before storing or wearing again

-- Apply powder to restore silky texture
+- Apply cornstarch to restore silky texture

 How Long Should My Prosthetic Last?